-Winery process water treatment systems may include collection sumps, settling tanks, wastewater ponds, activated sludge systems, subsurface disposal systems, and/or land application areas.
-The wineries covered by the General Order may discharge winery process water and/or solids to land onlyed off site; discharge to surface water bodies is prohibited.
+Winery process water treatment systems may include collection sumps, settling tanks, wastewater ponds, activated sludge systems, subsurface disposal systems, and/or LAAs.
+The wineries covered by the General Order may discharge winery process water and/or solids to land only or haul offsite; discharge to surface water bodies is prohibited.

 The General Order provides loading and effluent limits for various winery process water constituents.
-Dischargers with ample land may rely on natural treatment processes that occur in land application areas and are not required to provide extensive pretreatment.
+Dischargers with ample land may rely on natural treatment processes that occur in LAAs and are not required to provide extensive pretreatment.
 Dischargers with limited land application acreage must provide a higher level of treatment prior to discharge.
 In some cases, discharge to a treatment/disposal pond is adequately protective of water quality (but must be evaluated to demonstrate that it is protective).

-The footprint of a winery process water treatment system will vary with the size of the winery and disposal method.
+The footprint of a winery process water treatment system will vary with the size of the winery or disposal method.
 The smallest wineries may employ a settling tank and subsurface disposal system.
 Percolation or stabilization ponds and land application of process water and/or solids is generally employed at larger wineries with higher wastewater flow rates.
 The level and type of treatment at a winery is highly variable.
 Wineries may employ any or all of the treatment methods.
 The types of winery process water treatment and dispersal systems typically employed for treatment of winery process water can be generally described as follows:

 Collection/Screening Sumps provide a low level of treatment.
 The collected winery process water may be applied to land if adequate acreage exists or discharged to any of the treatment systems described below.
 Collection sumps occupy a relatively small area.
 Pumps generally generate low levels of noise limited to the immediate area.
 Odors typically are not an issue with collection sumps because they are generally operated frequently enough that winery process water does not reside in the sump long enough to generate nuisance odors.

 Settling tanks and associated dispersal provide primary clarification and limited biological treatment.
 In many cases, tank effluent that has met constituent levels (e.g., nitrogen, BOD, salinity) established by this General Order will be discharged to a subsurface disposal area or may be land applied.
-In others, effluent may be hauled off-site for disposal at a wastewater treatment facility.
+In others, effluent may be hauled offsite for disposal at a wastewater treatment facility.
 Settling tanks occupy a small area and only the access ports are visible at the ground surface.
-Frequently, tank effluent is discharged to a subsurface disposal area covered with grass or similar shallow rooted vegetation.
+Frequently, tank effluent is discharged to a subsurface disposal area, which may expand the area of disposal and is usually covered with grass or similar shallow rooted vegetation.
 Some tanks may be equipped with a dosing pump, which generates a negligible amount of noise.
 Pumping of a settling tank may occur every one to five years and is dependent on the quality of winery process water, screening that occurs upstream of the tank, and tank size.

 Pond treatment systems provide biological treatment and flow stabilization.
 They may provide treatment, storage, and/or disposal functions.
-Winery process water stored in ponds may be used to irrigate a land application area.
+Winery process water stored in ponds may be used to irrigate a LAA.
 Ponds can be equipped with mechanical aerators or rely upon diffusion of atmospheric oxygen and/or oxygen generated by pond algae to oxidize waste constituents.
 Pond systems occupy the largest footprint of the treatment systems.
 Pumps and mechanical aerators generate low levels of noise, but pond systems are generally large enough that the noise is confined to the winery.
 Ponds can be subject to upset due to excessive biochemical oxygen demand (BOD) loadings or seasonal odor generation if thermally stratified ponds mix.
 Well-operated systems typically do not generate objectionable odors.